Fair Transit Stop Placement: A Clustering Perspective and Beyond: Introduction

 Given that \GCT and ECA exhibit complementary strengths in approximating JR and the core, we propose a new algorithm, $\lambda$-Hybrid, which interpolates between \GCT and ECA via a tunable parameter $\lambda\geq 0$.
 This parameter $\lambda$ controls the algorithm's preference for selecting singleton or paired stops.
-We show that $\lambda$-Hybrid satisfies

-A comprehensive picture of JR approximations is depicted in \Cref{fig:overview_jr_approximation_result} while the comparative performance of \GCT, ECA, and $\lambda$-Hybrid with respect to core approximations is summarized in Table~\ref{tab:summary_of_results_ECA_GC}.
+We show that $\lambda$-Hybrid satisfies A comprehensive picture of JR approximations is depicted in \Cref{fig:overview_jr_approximation_result} while the comparison of \GCT, ECA, and $\lambda$-Hybrid with respect to core approximations is summarized in Table~\ref{tab:summary_of_results_ECA_GC}.

 We note that the algorithm by \citet{BEL25a}, which provides JR in the line instance, is in fact also a clustering algorithm on the line, in which setting it guarantees a PF solution.
 However, it can perform arbitrarily poorly when the candidate centers do not align with data points.
 To address this, we propose a new algorithm called $\ell$-dictator partition algorithm, which generalizes the algorithm by \citet{BEL25a} and satisfies PF in clustering on the line, and thus matches their $(1,2)$-core bound for TrSP on the line.
 Lastly, we prove that a solution minimizing the total cost for TrSP in general metric space is NP-hard to compute.
 We defer these results to appendices.